VardanGrigoryan/distribute_and_combine/README.md

 As a build system CMake has been used and was written so it could be compiled and executed on linux and windows environments.

 ## Build
 Dockerfile is provided so one can build and execute the project on a totaly isolated environmrnt.
-Here is an issue ralted with os image version that's not fixed inthis initial version!
+Here is an issue related with an os image version that's not fixed in this initial version!
 In order to build the project manually, please follow to bellow described steps:
 ```
 $ cd [project directory]